Name: Baylee Leibold

 “Apply, apply, apply and take an early internship,” Leibold said.
 “Make sure you pay attention and soak in every bit of information given to you.
 These days your boss will expect you to come to the workplace with information to teach them and that is something I wasn't quite prepared for after graduating.”

-Leibold owes all of her success to Oklahoma State and the Paul Miller Building for preparing her for the real world.
+Leibold owes all of her success to Oklahoma State and the School of Media & Strategic Communications for preparing her for the real world.

 “Pay attention and try new things,” Leibold said.
 “OSU gives you the opportunity to learn so much and be sure to take full advantage it.
 Who cares if you aren't the best?
 You have so much to learn, so be sure to keep your eyes open and your ears toward your professors; they’re your biggest fans.”